Avalanche risk is best reduced by avoiding it.

 - A shovel.
 Lightweight and collapsible versions pack better.
 The shovel can be used to build a snow shelter or to extricate an avalanche victim.

 - The group should carry standard pack contents including a first aid and emergency kit as well as collectively more warm clothing than normally necessary.

 This gear is of very limited or no value if everyone does not know how to us it.

 Prior to setting foot into avalanche territory, take an Avalanche Awareness and/or Safety Course.
-These are usually a day-long classroom session followed by an essential field trip with a seasoned professional who will teach you how to use the gear.
+These are usually a day-long classroom session followed by an essential field trip with a seasoned professional who will teach you how to read the terrain and how to use the gear.